 - The Chair or their designee shall attempt to notify the candidate or ballot measure seeking endorsement of a position of their endorsement status within fourteen (14) days of a meeting wherein it is considered

 - Endorsements can be tabled for the following endorsements meeting, or indefinitely, depending on the will of the body present.

 Article IX – Policy

 - It shall be the policy of this organization to endeavor to uphold all ideals set forth in these bylaws and by the Democratic Party.

 - This organization will charter and become a part of the Young Democrats of Washington each chartering period, and endeavor to carry on the work of that organization within King County, Washington.

 - This organization seeks a cooperative relationship with the Washington State and King County Democratic Central Committees and shall be guided by the actions of the Democratic Party assembled in county, state, or national convention.

 Article X – Parliamentary Authority

-1. The rules contained in the Henry M. Robert III and others, Robert’s Rules of Order Newly Revised, 10th ed.
-(Cambridge, Mass.: Perseus Publishing, 2000), shall govern actions of this organization in all cases in which they do not conflict with this constitution or with the charter of the Young Democrats of America, or with any local, state, or national law.
+- The rules contained in the current edition of Robert’s Rules of Order Newly Revised shall govern actions of this organization in all cases in which they do not conflict with this organization’s bylaws or standing rules or with the constitution, bylaws, or standing rules of the Young Democrats of Washington State.

 STANDING RULES OF THE KING COUNTY YOUNG DEMOCRATS